AngangGuo/blog/content/posts/2022/Notes - Mail Merge.md

 See [Use mail merge to send bulk email messages](https://support.microsoft.com/en-us/office/use-mail-merge-to-send-bulk-email-messages-0f123521-20ce-4aa8-8b62-ac211dedefa4)

 ### Prepare Email List
+It's better to use Excel file which easy to edit and add/remove columns.

 When using `.csv` file format, there should be at least two columns.
 If you only need Email address, you can add a dumb column with `,NA` at the end of each row when edited in IDE, or add a sequence column(Seq,Email) when edited in Excel.
 ```